Baltoli/project-docs/notes/log.md

 * Looked more into how callgrind can be used to get program costs - should confirm this with Robert as a viable benchmarking method.
 Collected the data from the callgrind runs for 10 threads.

+# 3/2/2017

+* Meeting with Robert - chatted about benchmarking strategies for synthetic examples for the mutex analysis.
+Callgrind seems viable for simple examples, but for more complex ones it might affect the concurrent execution too much to be useful.
+For a better analysis, a real computation might well provide a useful measure via wall clock time (rather than just spinning).
+* Asked Jon where to get an updated FreeBSD kernel with TESLA assertions so that I can try to reproduce the performance analyses from the original paper.